+So far, we have observed the common miscalibration issues for all learning methods.
+We then investigate the feasibility of self-ensembling to improve calibration.
 There are two points that create possible variations that can be used for ensembling: \textbf{1)} variation in the selection of in-context examples (for ICL and SICL), and \textbf{2)} variation in the chosen prompt (for all the paradigms).
-Previous work focuses on \textbf{1)} selecting a better combination of in-context examples~\cite{su2022selective} for the model or \textbf{2)} generating an optimal prompting template~\cite{zhou-etal-2023-survival}.
+Previous work focuses on \textbf{1)} selecting a better combination of in-context examples~\citep{su2022selective} for the model or \textbf{2)} generating an optimal prompting template~\citep{zhou-etal-2023-survival}.
 On the other side, how the variation of multiple demonstration combinations and prompting templates influences the model behavior is still unexplored.
-Furthermore, we can \textbf{3)} `self-ensemble' the model based on different ensembling strategies.
-We now introduce all these variants.
+Furthermore, we can \textbf{3)} `self-ensemble' the model with different ensembling strategies.
+We now introduce these variants.

-\subsection{Variation of Ensembling Components}
+\subsubsection{Variation of Ensembling Components}

 \sparagraph{Variation of In-Context Examples (\textit{Var-IC})} For ICL and SICL, IC examples and their ordering $[f_p(x_{IC}), y_{IC}]$ create variations in the model inputs with a fixed template $f_p$, while not impacting the test pair $f_p(x)\sim y$.
 This allows us to create various in-context example combinations as different inputs to a single model and obtain different ensemble components.